-✓ Go to Meetings - Comment: step work teaches powerlessness over the chemical, whereas SMART Recovery teaches you are not powerless over your partaking of it.
+- ✓ Go to Meetings Comment: step work teaches powerlessness over the chemical, whereas SMART Recovery teaches you are not powerless over your partaking of it.
 Either way, your engagement in meetings is part of your taking back power and connecting with others.
-It's an irony - the chemical can be powerful, but your power is not over it, not against it, but in spite of it.
-Reclaim power over yourself.

-✓ Read recovery literature and writing, especially on 12-step work, such as 4th step, but any exercises, such as journaling, workbooks, or daily reading and writing about recovery, will suffice.
-12th -step work also counts, of course.

-$\checkmark$ Attend online 12-step or recovery groups, watch recovery videos, and read about recovery.

-$\checkmark$ Keep a diary about your recovery and your activities, especially satisfying activities with people close to you.

-✓ Group therapy

-✓ Individual therapy

-✓ Diary cards (a daily log of psychological activities and goal-directed behaviors related to better behavioral skills)

-✓ Spend time in the health club

-$\checkmark$ Spend time in sober (meaning everyone is sober) interactive activities with family and sober friends, which could be conversations, meals, watching movies, going hiking, planning a trip.

-$\checkmark$ Go on walks that do not pass places that sell alcohol.

-✓ Practice and literally rehearse better responses to all your triggers by knowing which kinds of situations are your most vulnerable - negative emotions, social pressure, good times, painful memories, bodily feelings, fatigue, positive or celebratory situations, good times, and/or gatherings.

-✓ Practice what to do should any urges emerge - shift away, distract, remember the balance of consequences/costs/harms vs benefits, contact someone immediately to talk about it.
+It's an irony the chemical can be powerful, but your power is not over it, not against it, but in spite of it.
+Reclaim power over yourself. - ✓ Read recovery literature and writing, especially on 12-step work, such as 4th step, but any exercises, such as journaling, workbooks, or daily reading and writing about recovery, will suffice.
+12th -step work also counts, of course. - ✓ Attend online 12-step or recovery groups, watch recovery videos, and read about recovery. - ✓ Keep a diary about your recovery and your activities, especially satisfying activities with people close to you. - ✓ Group therapy - ✓ Individual therapy - ✓ Diary cards (a daily log of psychological activities and goal-directed behaviors related to better behavioral skills) - ✓ Spend time in the health club - ✓ Spend time in sober (meaning everyone is sober) interactive activities with family and sober friends, which could be conversations, meals, watching movies, going hiking, planning a trip. - ✓ Go on walks that do not pass places that sell alcohol. - ✓ Practice and literally rehearse better responses to all your triggers by knowing which kinds of situations are your most vulnerable - negative emotions, social pressure, good times, painful memories, bodily feelings, fatigue, positive or celebratory situations, good times, and/or gatherings. - ✓ Practice what to do should any urges emerge shift away, distract, remember the balance of consequences/costs/harms vs benefits, contact someone immediately to talk about it.
 Secrecy is a path toward relapse!
-Connection is a positive path.

-$\checkmark$ Restate your benefits and what matters most to you.
+Connection is a positive path. - ✓ Restate your benefits and what matters most to you. - ✓ Practice Mindfulness meditations ✓ Study Ti Chi, Yoga, or another bodily discipline.